 I once spent a month living in a hammock on a beach.
 Best.
 Summer.
 Vacation.
 Ever.
 However, the one major drawback was that I didn’t have a rainfly for my hammock.
 It meant that I had to sleep through enough wet nights that a vowed never to do it again without a tarp.
-I’ve compiled this list to help others avoid my mistakes.
+I’ve compiled this list to help others avoid my mistakes while hammock camping.

-Made from 70D ripstop polyester and weighing 1.6lbs, the Hennessy Hammock Tarp packs down very compact and unpacks to 12’ x 10’.
-It has 6 attachment points and comes with 4 tie outs that tuck neatly into the corner pockets.
-You can choose between symmetrical hex or asymmetrical hex shapes.
-And you have two colours to choose from; 'bark' or 'goldenrod'. ($$$)
+Made from 70D ripstop polyester and weighing 1.6lbs, the Hennessy Hammock Tarp packs down very compact and unpacks to 12’ x 10’ giving total coverage of 120 square feet.
+It has 6 attachment points and comes with 4 guy lines already attached and tucked neatly into the corner pockets.
+You can choose between their symmetrical hex tarp or asymmetrical hex tarp.
+And you have two colours to choose from; ‘bark’ or ‘goldenrod’. ($$$)

 The Hennessy is a great bit of kit that offers a good balance of pretty much everything you want: good coverage, very durable, compact when folded, not heavy and not expensive.
-You can pitch it so that the sides almost touch the ground, which obviously makes it very effective at blocking the wind.
+You can pitch it so that the sides almost touch the ground, which obviously makes it very effective at blocking the wind and any other weather trying to get at you.
 And it’s got some pretty awesome pockets for the ropes!
 (It comes with guylines and a carry sack but no stakes).

 The attachment points are tie-outs not grommets, making it more difficult to use with walking poles.
 It is big, and this means that there are lighter tarps on the market if you’re the sort of person who really watches the ounces.
 And it doesn’t come with stakes.

-But if you’re looking for a great all-rounder that’s gonna last you a loo-oong time, the Hennessy will not disappoint!
+But if you’re looking for a great all-rounder that’s versatile and gonna last you a loo-oong time, the Hennessy will not disappoint!

-This Chill Gorilla Hammock rainfly is 10' x 10' and is made from 210D Ripstop Nylon.
-It's extremely compact when packed down.
-It comes as a kit which includes 6 guylines and 4 stakes as well as tensioners and a stuff sack.
+This Chill Gorilla Hammock rainfly is 10′ x 10′ (100sq feet of coverage) and is made from 210D Ripstop Nylon.
+It’s extremely compact when packed down.
+It comes as a kit which includes 6 guy lines and 4 stakes as well as tensioners and a stuff sack.

 Chill Gorilla was set up by a former US Marine and you can tell the products have been thought through from the point of view of a user rather than a designer with no outdoor experience.
 The fact this tarp is flat-cut and square is a point in case…

-10'x10' gives 100 square feet of protection, which means it's been designed to provide maximum protection.
-In fact, the company rails against diamond cut tarps because they feel they offer very poor protection.
-That's not the case for this bad boy!
+10’x10′ gives 100 square feet of protection, which means it’s been designed to provide maximum protection.
+In fact, the company rails against diamond cut tarps because they feel they offer very poor protection in poor weather.
+That’s not the case for this bad boy!

 The square cut also allows for the maximum number of configurations, whereas other cuts are self-limiting in this regard.
-Now, personally, I don't think anyone should get too bogged down in tarp configurations because it can be offputting, particularly if you're just getting started.
-But versatility is important if you want to stay dry under a tarp, which this rain fly certainly delivers!
+Now, personally, I don’t think anyone should get too bogged down in tarp configurations because it can be off-putting, particularly if you’re just getting started.
+But I do like kit that’s versatile, because versatility is important if you want to stay dry under a tarp, which this rain fly certainly delivers!

 One small gripe I have is that the paracord that comes as standard is black.
 I have consistently found that dark-colored guys are a trip hazard in camp and for that reason I always prefer fluorescent cord.
 It’s a bit wasteful, but if you buy this kit, I would suggest swapping it out for something brighter.

 Overall I like this tarp a lot.
-It's sturdy, it's well-designed and well-made.
-It is also great value for money.
-The only thing I would say is that it isn't storm-proof, but guess what?!
-In their range they've also got the Chill Gorilla Fortress which has doors and is storm-proof.
+It’s sturdy, it’s well-designed and well-made.
+It is also very easy to set up and great value for money.
+The only thing I would say is that it isn’t storm-proof, but guess what?!
+In their range they’ve also got the Chill Gorilla Fortress which has doors and is storm-proof.
 (The Fortress also made this list and you can read my review below or check it out on Amazon here).

-The Roman Ventures Hammock Rainfly is a great choice for those needing a simple and lightweight hammock tarp that they can depend on for short hikes and relaxation.
+The Roman Ventures Hammock Rainfly is a great choice for those needing a simple and lightweight hammock tarp that’s easy to set up on short hikes and for general relaxation.
 The materials are made of high-quality Ripstop nylon to prevent tears with a waterproof taped middle seam.

-This hammock tarp will offer a great amount of shelter from the elements but the curved shape of the sides of the tarp may not offer as much shelter from the wind.
+This hammock tarp will offer a great amount of shelter from the elements but depending on the tarp size you go for the curved shape of the sides of the tarp may not offer as much shelter from the wind.
 It is only offered in a lime green color which may put you off if you’d prefer to not stand out.

 Overall this tarp is a wonderful choice for fair weather hiking enthusiasts or backyard hammock dwellers who enjoy reading a book under the comfort of a quality hammock.

-Whether you are venturing out in winter, or in high winds, or simply just want more privacy than a standard tarp can offer, the Fortress 2 has your back!
+Whether you are venturing out for a winter camping trip, or in wild weather, or simply just want more privacy than a standard tarp can offer, the Fortress 2 has your back!

 It’s about a foot longer than most hammock tarps, which means you can stow absolutely everything you needs underneath.
 It’s basically a tent without a floor!
 The other advantage of having such good coverage is that there’s significantly less chance of the tarp pressing in on you in a wind.
 When you throw in the abundance of tie outs, you have a recipe for a hammock tarp that could virtually be draft-proof if that’s what you want!

-The only thing I think I'd warn you of is that I'm not convinced the tarp is ready to take a real battering of rain straight out of the box.
-There's quite a few reports of leaking seams.
-It's not a massive quality issue because it can be very easily solved with a touch of seam sealer.
-But I definitely wouldn't skip that step.
-It's an awesome tarp and there's no point in risking a damp night for such a simple thing.
+The only thing I think I’d warn you of is that I’m not convinced the tarp is ready to take a real battering of rain straight out of the box.
+There’s a few reports of leaking seams.
+It’s not a massive quality issue because it can be very easily solved with a touch of seam sealer.
+But if you want to stay dry I definitely wouldn’t skip that step.
+It’s an awesome tarp and there’s no point in risking a damp night for such a simple thing.